meow24mi/kickstarter-analysis/README.md

 From the theater outcomes based on launch date data, it is identified that plays have very few cancellations based on launch date.
 The most successful launch month is May; In May there are greater number of successful plays compared to other months, while the failed and canceled plays have little fluctuation.

 ### Analysis of Outcomes Based on Goals
-Generally speaking, the great the goal, the less likely for success of the play.
+Generally speaking, the great the goal, the less likely for success.
 The goal amount had little to no effect on cancelled plays.
+Goals less than $15000 had more than 50% or more likelyhood of success.

 ### Challenges and Difficulties Encountered
+Outcomes based on goals can be misleading due to the breakdown of theatre production by percentages.
+It would be more meaningful to also include the raw numer of plays produced in any given goal category.
+For example, goal between $45000 to $50000 had one failed production resulting in 100% failure.

 ## Results